5 reasons to get a personal loan

 Investing.
 Investing borrowed money is risky because you still have to repay the loan even if the investment doesn't pan out.

 College.
-Personal loans aren’t usually the best option for college since federal student loans are the cheapest way to borrow.
+Personal loans aren’t usually the best option for college since federal student loans are typically the cheapest way to borrow.
 Some personal loan lenders don't allow you to use loan funds for higher education.

 Wants.
 Taking out a personal loan for things you want but that are beyond your means is a good way to end up in a debt trap.
 Research studies show that saving up in advance for a luxury purchase like a vacation results in greater happiness and satisfaction in the experience, so try to enjoy the anticipation and avoid borrowing for the want.